What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 Why Should You Even Bother Running AI Locally?

-Models like Qwen, LLaMA, and DeepSeek have gotten good enough that a lot of people are ditching API subscriptions entirely.
+Models like Gemma, LLaMA, and Qwen have gotten good enough that a lot of people are ditching API subscriptions entirely.
 Running locally means:

 - No usage limits — generate as many tokens as you want